 What is an Identity Fabric?

-An Identity Fabric is a distributed identity management framework provided by Strata’s Maverics Platform.
-An Identity Fabric uses orchestration to manage multiple identity domains on multiple clouds.
-An Identity Fabric uses abstraction to manage across vendors and avoid re-write of apps.
-An Identity Fabric uses Zero-Code integration eliminating custom coding.
-An Identity Fabric uses discovery to inventory, and map the elements of the extended identity system across multiple clouds
+An Identity Fabric is an abstraction layer in a distributed identity management framework provided by Strata’s Maverics Platform.
+The Identity Fabric uses orchestration to manage multiple identity domains on multiple clouds.
+It uses abstraction to manage across vendors, avoid re-writing apps, and a no-code integration eliminates custom coding.
+Through a discovery the abstraction layer inventories, and maps the elements of the extended identity system across multiple clouds.

 What Problems Does an Identity Fabric Solve?